enzococca/PyPotteryLens/README.md

 </div>

 As part of the **PyPottery** toolkit, `PyPotteryLens` is a Gradio desktop application for archaeological pottery drawings recording.
-It provides a comprehensive suite of tools for processing, detecting, and analyzing pottery fragments from scanned documents.
+It provides a comprehensive suite of tools for processing, detecting, analyzing, and documenting pottery fragments from scanned documents with advanced features for professional archaeological research.

-## Features
+## Core Features

 - **PDF Processing**: Convert multi-page PDF documents to high-quality images
 - **Fragment Detection**: Computer vision model for automatic pottery drawings detection